 Resume writer’s tip: Tailor your resume to each application

 For each job posting you respond to, note any details given about the hiring restaurant’s size, cuisine, customer base, or service model.
 How do these areas compare to your own recent experience?
-By citing these similarities in your profile, you can make a stronger first impression on the hiring manager.
+You can make a stronger first impression on the hiring manager by citing these similarities in your profile.

 For instance, say you’re applying to a high-volume restaurant.
 You could enhance your profile by changing your first line from “Manager with seven years of experience” to “Manager with seven years of experience overseeing fast-paced dining facilities.”